 Disney´s Magic Kingdom

-Every child dreams to visit Disney´s Magic Kingdom.
-But don´t you think there is a child inside each one of us?
+Every child´s dream is to visit the Disney´s Magic Kingdom.
+But don´t you think there is a child inside each one of us, grown ups?

 Therefore, visiting Disney´s Magic Kingdom with my younger sister (both Disney obsessed all childhood) was a big deal.
-We did´t get a chance to visit any Disney amusement parks as little kids, but we´ve probably had even more fun being all grown ups there this week.
-It was a magical experience: recommended for all ages.
+We did´t get a chance to visit any of Disney´s amusement parks as little kids.
+Nevertheless, we´ve probably had even more fun being there all grown ups.
+And these fireworks and light show … such a magical experience: recommended for all ages.

 The Wizarding World of Harry Potter